MicrosoftDocs/webview2-win32-reference/1-0-674-prerelease/icorewebview2webresourcerequestedeventargs.md

 > public HRESULT [get_Request](#get_request)([ICoreWebView2WebResourceRequest](icorewebview2webresourcerequest.md) ** request)

-The request object may be missing some headers that are added by network stack later on.
+The request object may be missing some headers that are added by network stack at a later time.

 #### get_ResourceContext